Disappearance of Daniel Robinson

-Daniel Robinson, aged 24, was last seen leaving a job site in Buckeye, Arizona near Sun Valley Parkway and Cactus Road on June 23, 2021 around 9:15 am, in his 2017 blue-grey Jeep Renegade headed west towards the desert, and reported missing later that day.
+Daniel Robinson, aged 24, is an American geologist who was last seen leaving a job site in Buckeye, Arizona, near Sun Valley Parkway and Cactus Road, on June 23, 2021, around 9:45 am, in his 2017 blue-grey Jeep Renegade headed west towards the desert, and reported missing later that day.

 Background

+Daniel Robinson was born without his lower right arm, but still was active in athletics.
+He graduated from the College of Charleston in 2017 with an undergraduate degree in geology.
+After graduation, he relocated to Arizona where he found work as a hydrogeologist.

-Robinson is described by investigators and family as a 5'8" African American man, who weighed 165 pounds at the time of his disappearance.
-He has black hair and brown eyes, and is missing part of his right forearm, including his hand.
+Robinson is described by investigators and family as a 5'8" African-American man, who weighed 165 pounds at the time of his disappearance.
+He has black hair and brown eyes and is missing part of his right forearm, including his hand.

 Disappearance

-Robinson was last seen leaving his job site in Buckeye, Arizona on June 23, 2021 by a coworker he had just met that day, where he was working as a geologist.
+Robinson lived in Tempe, Arizona, but worked for the engineering company Matrix New World, in the far West Valley.
+Robinson was last seen leaving his job site in Buckeye, Arizona, on June 23, 2021, by a coworker he had just met that day, where he was working as a geologist.
 He had moved into the Phoenix area after graduating as a field geologist in 2019.

 On July 19, 2021, a rancher found the Jeep rolled over on its side in a ravine on his property, with the airbags deployed, and evidence in the vehicle indicating that the driver was wearing a seatbelt at the time of the crash.
-Several personal items of Robinson’s were found with the vehicle, such as his cell phone, wallet, keys, and clothes.
+Several personal items of Robinson's were found with the vehicle, such as his cell phone, wallet, keys, and clothes.

 Investigation

-In late July 2021, a human skull was found in the area south of where Robinson’s vehicle was recovered.
+In late July 2021, a human skull was found in the area south of where Robinson's vehicle was recovered.
 Testing later indicated that the skull was not that of Robinson, and no additional human remains were recovered at that time.